jbtamaresgit/msgrtestbot/README.md

 - This is a simple nodejs chatbot using Visual Studio Code IDE and Facebook Messenger Platform
 - The chatbot is deployed in Heroku
 - The project is using express framework
+- The project is using nodemon to restart the node server automatically whenever there is a file change -- (npm install --save-dev nodemon babel-cli babel-preset-env)

 ## Setup
 ### 1. Clone the project